 Once you are done with an exercise, move quickly to the next exercise.
 Remember you are digging that hole for your entire body and all muscles.
 Working one muscle group at a time still contributes to the fatigue of your entire body and the other muscle groups.
 Don’t take a lot of time between sets!

-The Super Slow training session stimulates your body’s muscles to grow with just one set of repetitions.
+The Super Slow weight training session stimulates your body’s muscles to grow with just one set of repetitions.
 It’s not the number of repetitions you do.
 Instead it’s that you perform the repetitions until you can’t do any more.
 In other words, you do the exercise until failure.
-Several studiesshow that one ‘set’ of repetitions taken to failure is better than multiple sets of an exercise.
+Several studies show that for senior weightlifting one ‘set’ of repetitions taken to failure is better than multiple sets of an exercise.

 Benefits of Super Slow Weight Training

 One of the proponents of Super Slow weight training did a studywith 75 elderly women with osteoporosis.
-He had them train for 8-10 weeks using the Super Slow exercise method.
+He had them perform senior weightlifting for 8-10 weeks using the Super Slow exercise method.
 He also had a control group doing normal exercises with short, fast repetitions and not until failure.

 The results were dramatic.
-The group that did the Super Slow exercises had a 50% increase in their strength compared to the control group.
+The group that did the Super Slow weight training had a 50% increase in their strength compared to the control group.
 50% is huge compared to the 3-5% weight loss seniors experience if they don’t exercise.
-It could allow elderly people to gain back a lot of the muscle mass they had previously lost.
+This type of senior weightlifting could allow elderly people to gain back a lot of the muscle mass they had previously lost.

 The increases in strength make seniors a lot safer as well.
 Having more muscle and strength means seniors will have better balance and reduce their chances of falling.